Developer-Autodesk/model.derivative-swift-sample/README.md

 * Fill the form's **Consumer Key** & **Consumer Secret** with your Forge app's credentials
 * Click **Generate Token** in order to authenticate with the Forge webservices.
 This will fill the **Access Token** text field of the form
 * Specify a **Bucket Name** you want to use.
 Note that it needs to be lower case characters and numbers and needs to be globally unique.
 One easy way to make sure that it will be unique is to use the lower case version of your **Consumer Key** as the first part of the **Bucket Name** and then add something to that
-* Click **Upload File** to create the new bucket and upload the file to it.
-This will also start the translation prcess and will write information about how far the translation got
+* Click **Upload File** to create the new bucket and upload a file to it.
+This will also start the translation process and will write information about how far the translation got
 * The **Urn's** field will keep a list of all the files that got uploaded to your bucket.
 Once the translation finished for a specific item then the thumbnail for it will become available.
 Now when you select an item from the **Urn's** list then the file's thumbnail will appear in the bottom part of the form

 ## License